How to Engage the ‘Hiding-Out’ Students in Your Class

 Step 2: Ask questions to dig deeper

-Your research may show your reclusive students have certain similarities, but they can still have widely divergent motivations for wanting to slip through each day unnoticed.
-Now we have to get curious and ask a series of probing questions:
+Your research may show your reclusive students have certain similarities, but they can still have widely different reasons for wanting to go through each day unnoticed.
+To help uncover those reasons, you can ask questions like:

 - What are their home lives like?